gnois/luaty/README.md

 ```

-See the [tests folder](https://github.com/gnois/luaty/tree/master/tests) for more code examples.
+See the [tests folder](https://github.com/gnois/luaty/tree/master/tests) for more code examples, and [Losty](https://github.com/gnois/losty) for real world usage example.

 Acknowledgments
 ---

 Luaty is modified from the excellent [LuaJIT Language Toolkit](https://github.com/franko/luajit-lang-toolkit).

-Some of the tests are stolen from official Lua test suite.
+Some of the tests are stolen and modified from official Lua test suite.